NOTICE

 Before we know it, the dice have already been thrown.

 Loucas Braconnier (Figure31)'s throwOfDice rethinks this ancient symbol through the contemporary language of blockchain.
-Its title evokes the naming conventions of smart contract functions such as "ownerOf(), tokenOf(), balanceOf()," while also carrying the sense that chance never fully disappears, but returns on another level.
-This work does not simply represent dice.
-It rearranges the relations between outcome and possibility, choice and chance, image and system, directly on-chain.
+Its title evokes the naming conventions of smart contract functions such as “ownerOf(), tokenOf(), balanceOf(),” but turns the syntax of the blockchain toward a poetic lineage that runs from Mallarmé to Broodthaers.
+Rather than merely representing dice, the work rearranges the relations between outcome and possibility, choice and chance, and image and system, executing this conceptual play directly on-chain.

-At the same time, throwOfDice takes the work of the Symbolist poet Stéphane Mallarmé and the Belgian conceptual artist Marcel Broodthaers as important points of reference.
+This digital architecture finds its roots in the radical experiments of the Symbolist poet Stéphane Mallarmé and the Belgian conceptual artist Marcel Broodthaers.
 In Un Coup de Dés Jamais N'Abolira Le Hasard (1897), Mallarmé showed, through the very structure of the poem, that chance can never entirely disappear.
 Its central sentence is scattered across dozens of pages, suspended between white space and delayed syntax, so that meaning emerges not as a single result but across a field of distributed relations.
-Broodthaers, in Un Coup de Dés Jamais N'Abolira Le Hasard: Image (1945), reconfigured every sentence of Mallarmé's poem into black bars and typographic structure, erasing content in order to foreground form itself. throwOfDice translates these two lineages into contemporary terms.
-The collector may choose the outcome, yet chance does not vanish; it shifts to another layer of the system.
-Each token, too, is read not as an isolated image but through braille-like texture, dithered surfaces, and the chain in which previous and future wallets become entangled.
+Broodthaers, in Un Coup de Dés Jamais N'Abolira Le Hasard: Image (1969), replaced every sentence of Mallarmé's poem with black bars, preserving the typographic structure while erasing content in order to foreground form itself. throwOfDice translates these two lineages into contemporary terms, where the collector's choice of outcome becomes the starting point of the work's formal logic, not its resolution.
+Each token is read not as an isolated image but through the textures, surfaces, and entanglements of the system that produced it.

 In throwOfDice, chance does not disappear.
 It simply moves elsewhere.
-In an ordinary dice game, the result belongs to the randomness of the throw.
+In an ordinary dice game, the result is given over to the randomness of the throw.
 But in throwOfDice, the collector can directly choose the top-face values at the moment of minting.
 The sequence of numbers becomes the price of the work, and that choice becomes part of its rarity and value.
 Yet chance is not fully removed.
-It disperses into the side values, the movement of the camera and light, noise and afterimage, and the relations running through the system as a whole.
+It disperses into the side values, the movement of the camera and light, noise and afterimage, and the relations connecting each throw to the next.
 The result is fixed, but the conditions and sensations surrounding it never fully settle.

 Here, no work ever exists alone.
-Just as today's digital environment itself stands upon structures of connection, throwOfDice also takes connectivity as a principle of its form, existing through the way wallets and choices are linked to one another.
+Just as today's digital environment stands upon structures of connection, throwOfDice also takes connectivity as a principle of its form, where each mint is shaped by the one that preceded it.
 On the blockchain, a wallet address is not simply a technical string, but another self through which one is identified in this universe — a way for identity to remain as a trace.
-The dice touched by my wallet address do not remain closed as an isolated possession.
-The previous participant's wallet address leaves its trace within the present dice, and the current mint passes into the dice of the next participant.
+The dice owned by my wallet address do not remain an isolated possession.
+The previous minter's wallet address leaves its trace within the present dice, and the current mint will pass its own trace into the next.
 Each throw is unique, yet never isolated.
-Here, the blockchain chain becomes more than a technical mechanism; it becomes an aesthetic principle through which choices and traces remain within one another's forms.
+Here, the blockchain becomes more than a technical mechanism; it becomes an aesthetic principle through which choices and traces remain within one another's forms.

 Grida